 “If you want to go fast, go alone.
 If you want to go far, you have to go with someone” - African proverb

 I will take to the grave only the sorrow of an unfinished song" -Nazim Hikmet

-Maziar Ghaderi is a Toronto-based multimedia designer, producer and director that works with visual media and interactive technology.
-With a background in multimedia production, his work is situated at the intersection of technology, the experiential and creative direction.
-Maziar has presented at eLeo, SIGGRAPH, Interaction13, Augmented Cinema Film Festival, Toronto Wearables Meetup, Mesh, Intersections14, HarbourFront Centre's HATCH festival, ISEA 2014, The Fridge Dubai, Nuit Blanche: Les Rues Des Refusés, the Ontario Centre of Excellence and has co-authored several academic articles for design conferences.
-Past clients include Fair Trade Vancouver, Amnesty International, Oxfam, OCADU, and CAMH.
+Maziar Ghaderi is a Toronto-based multimedia artist, educator, writer and director that works with multimedia and interactive technology.
+With a background in production, his work is situated at the intersection of technology, the experiential and creative direction.

-Under the direction of Marina Abramovic, Maziar was the media producer and on-site technical assistant for the 2013 Luminato Festival's MAI Prototype, and has directed and produced his original work, Dissolving Self for International Symposium on Electronic Art 2014 (ISEA) held in Dubai.
+With the direction of Marina Abramovic, Maziar was the media producer and on-site technical assistant for the 2013 Luminato Festival's MAI Prototype, and has directed and produced his original work, Dissolving Self for the International Symposium on Electronic Art 2014 (ISEA) held in Dubai.

-Maziar is also the founder and creative director of the international art collective, Nightmarket and holds a Diploma in Marketing Management, a Certificate in Entrepreneurship from McGill University, a Bachelors in Media Studies and a Masters in Design.
+Maziar has also taught media production and conceptual development at OCAD University and Ryerson University, and holds a Diploma in Marketing Management, a Certificate in Entrepreneurship from McGill University, a Bachelors in Media Studies and a Masters in Design.

 In past lives, Maziar has filmed obscure shorts in Vancouver, cut limes in Montreal, sold phrasal verbs in Brazil and worn cotton diapers in Tehran.